-Plasma is the largest portion of blood.
-It contains water, salt, enzymes and proteins.
+Blood is made up of four parts.
+They are red blood cells, white blood cells, platelets, and plasma.
+Plasma is the liquid part of your blood.
+It is the largest part of your blood.
+It contains water, salt, enzymes, and proteins.
 It is clear to pale yellow in color.
 Some of the proteins that make up plasma are clotting factors and some are antibodies.
-Clotting factors help to seal blood vessels and stop bleeding after injury.
+Clotting factors help to seal blood vessels and stop bleeding after an injury.
 Antibodies are used to fight infections.
-The job of plasma is to move nutrients, hormones, and proteins throughout your body and help remove waste from cells.
+Two of the main jobs of plasma are to move nutrients, hormones, and proteins throughout your body and help remove waste from cells.

 The amount of plasma in your blood can be checked with a blood test called a comprehensive metabolic panel (CMP).
 Levels of albumin and globulin, types of plasma proteins, can be measured in a CMP.

-When a person donates plasma, the plasma is separated from the other blood components.
+When a person donates plasma, the plasma is separated from the other parts of the blood.
 The plasma is then frozen and may be called fresh frozen plasma or FFP.
+It can be kept frozen and used for up to a year later.

 What causes low plasma?

-Low plasma levels can be caused by several medical issues including malnutrition, inflammatory disorders and celiac disease.
-In cancer patients, low plasma may be caused by a condition called disseminated intravascular dissemination (DIC).
-DIC can be caused by leukemia or by a blood stream infection (sepsis).
+Low plasma levels can be caused by medical issues like malnutrition (poor diet), inflammatory disorders, and celiac disease.
+In cancer patients, low plasma may be caused by disseminated intravascular coagulation (DIC).
+DIC can be caused by leukemia or by a bloodstream infection (sepsis).
 It causes the body to make clots where they are not needed, which leads to clotting factors being used up.
-Your body will run out of clotting factors if DIC is not treated and this can lead to bleeding.
+Your body will run out of clotting factors if DIC is not treated, leading to bleeding.
 Plasma can be given to replace the clotting factors lost.

 Who needs a plasma transfusion?

-There are many reasons why a person may receive plasma.
+There are many reasons why a plasma transfusion may be needed.
 These can include:

 - To manage DIC.